lerouxch/LoreTextBasedAdventureGame/README.md

+My First Python Project: A Text-Based Adventure Game

+As part of my Computer Science professional certification, I recently completed my first full project, a task that challenged me to step outside the academy’s platform and write a Python program from scratch.
-This is the first full project I was tasked with in my Computer Science professional certification.
-The task was to research, brainstorm and build a basic terminal game using Python.
+The goal was to research, brainstorm, and ultimately build a basic terminal-based game.
+After some thought, I decided to create an old-school text-based adventure game with a fantasy theme.
-It was quite a challenge for me as it was the first time I would be coding outside the academy’s platform.

-I came up with the idea of building an old school style text based adventure game but with a lot more detail, almost as if you are walking through a book in a sense.
-I went with the fantasy theme.

-The story follows an adventurer (you) who gets trapped in a dark forest under an evil witch's spell, the object is to navigate the forest and locate a staff which can be used to defeat the witch.
+The idea was to craft an immersive experience, almost like walking through a book.
+The story follows you, an adventurer, who finds yourself trapped in a dark forest under the spell of an evil witch.
-There are items that you can pick up and enemies to be defeated along the way.

-The other basic commands are “move”, “pick up”, “inventory” and “quit”.
-To navigate I used a system which uses the directions “North”, “South”, “East” and “West”.
-I also included combat mechanics for when you encounter an enemy along the way, the combat mechanics make use of the commands “attack” and “flee”.
+The objective is simple: navigate the forest and locate a magical staff to defeat the witch.
+Along the way, you’ll encounter dangerous enemies and find helpful items that can aid your journey.

+Key Features:

+Basic Commands: Players can use commands like “move,” “pick up,” “inventory,” and “quit” to interact with the game.

+Directional Navigation: To move through the forest, you use cardinal directions: North, South, East, and West.

+Combat Mechanics: When you encounter an enemy, you have the choice to either “attack” or “flee,” adding a layer of strategy to the game.

+One of the most interesting challenges was implementing the combat mechanics and inventory system.
+Creating a dynamic system where the player can pick up items and use them later required a deeper understanding of how to manage variables and lists in Python.

+Overall, this project was a rewarding introduction to game development in Python.
+It pushed me to apply what I’ve learned in a more creative, hands-on way.
+It was also a valuable experience in problem-solving, as I worked through bugs and found ways to bring my ideas to life.

+This was just the beginning, and I’m excited to continue learning and building more complex projects in the future!